Articles like Top 10 collectibles for value, from the Post-Dispatch this week, frequently make me nervous, mostly because of statements like this one:

-Some old computer parts are valuable, but that TRS-80 Model 1 selling doesn’t suddenly make a run-of-the-mill mass-market Pentium from the 1990s valuable.
+Some old computer parts are valuable, but that TRS-80 Model 1 selling doesn’t suddenly make a run-of-the-mill mass-market Pentium III from the late 1990s valuable.
 To be honest, I was surprised the computer sold.
 I’m glad, and that’s why I asked about it, but selling old computers isn’t easy.

 I see 1980s computers fairly regularly.
 Usually they’re priced too high, and usually they sit.
 The majority of setups I see probably won’t move for anything more than $50.
 If you want top dollar, you’ll have to include lots of pictures, mention it in the text of the ad, and post the sale as early in the week as you can in hopes that some local computer collector will see it and make a point to come out during the weekend.
 A picture of the computer actually working will help even more, but if the owner doesn’t know if it still works, I wouldn’t risk setting it up incorrectly and damaging it.

 Off the top of my head, I can think of a few items that fall outside of that $50 rule:

 Original 128K Macintoshes.
 Not to be confused with the dirt common 512K Mac, which looks just like it, and is likely to be a hard sell at $50.

 The Apple Lisa or Macintosh XL.
 This was a famous flop, and you probably won’t find one, but if you do, it’s worth a lot of money.
 Chances are the owner will know what he or she has, too.

 The original Apple II.
 Not the II plus, not the IIe, and not the IIgs or IIc.
 I tried to rank them in order of desirability.
 A II or II+ can probably fetch more than $50.
 Anything newer will be tougher.